Bahamas Bound From Toronto In February

 But many visitors to Nassau come on a cruise ship.
 Nassau has become a major cruise ship harbour.

 While it once was a shopping mecca, we wonder how the new sales tax will reduce the tourist shopping (you can get a tax refund at major stores on big items but for many other things you are paying the 7.5% VAT).
+Speaking of tax, we only recently found out that in the Bahamas where income tax is 0%, we can see why many people choose to move down here!
 Many people leave the cruise ships and head for the tacky tourist souvenir shops or to the bars lining the pier.
 A short walk or taxi ride will get visitors from the pier to the beach and the numerous daiquiri booths along the way.

 If you go a bit further, you will reach Arawak Cay – known for the “fish fry”.
 There you will find a long strip of restaurants selling local fish and the specialty of the area “conch salad”.
 On our first trip out that way, we were entertained as the Tropical Conch Salad was made right in front of us, complete with spinning machete knives and food piles,